Hiswe/hiswe.github.io/source/_drafts/html-basic-part-1.md

 ## What is an HTML file?

-{% caption server: how to guess a file is an HTML file? %}
+{% caption Getting to know each other %}
 {% asset_img browser-guessing-files.svg 400 500 different steps of understanding it's an HTML file %}
 {% endcaption %}